Bank of Lithuania: Interwar period

 Following the Act of Independence of Lithuania in February 1918, the authorities did not immediately introduce a new currency as several of the neighbouring countries did, but kept using the German ostmark issued by the German-controlled Darlehnskasse Ost.
 The ostmark was printed in multiple languages, including in Lithuanian as the auksinas (lit. 'the golden').
 The Bank of Lithuania was only established in 1922 in Kaunas, the temporary capital of Lithuania.
 It held its first board meeting on 27 September 1922, and started operations on 2 October.
 Its first governor was Vladas Jurgutis.
 About four-fifths of its equity capital was state-owned, with the remainder owned by municipalities, companies and individuals.

 The first task of the bank was to replace the German ostmarks and ostrubels in circulation in the country with the new Lithuanian litas.
 The bank's mandate extended beyond a pure monetary authority, as it also entailed a developmental role with the possibility of allocating short-term credit to industry and agriculture.

+In 1924 - 1927 the Bank of Lithuania building in Kaunas was constructed with sumptuous interior and splendid exterior in order to replace the Russian Empire times building as bank's headquarters.
+Moreover, the Residential Building for Employees of the Bank of Lithuania in Kaunas was constructed in 1925.